HairongWu/Auto-X-Industry/engine/README.md

 The Auto-X Engine is a deep learning inference engine designed for MCUs/CPUs.
 It is written entirely in C and runs on Auto-X private model format.

 This engine only supports the model structures described in this repo at this time.
+And these models are needed in the built-in solutions.

 This repo also demonstrates how to connect ESP32 based cameras/PX4 based drones/Android based Robots to Auto-X Studio via MQTT using Auto-X Engine.

 ## Model Pool

-> **Note** Because image classification models are rarely used in practical scenarios, we do not privide such kind of models.
+> **Note** The following models could be modified from the originial ones.
 > We also provide guidelines and running code to customize and retrain the following models using your own data.

 ### Models for MCU (such as ESP32 and Arm Cortex-M)